carlynorama/FixedSizeCollection/README.md

 The FixedSizedCollection itself can then vend Views or Copies as needed.
 Those views or copies could be to its full collection or SubSequences.

+[A LOT of work](#related-pitches-and-proposals) has been done on making the compiler ready for this type of behavior.

 This could end up being a Protocol.

 ## Major Use Cases